NCAA Eligibility Center

-The NCAA Initial-Eligibility Clearinghouse is an organization that determines a student’s eligibility for athletics participation in Division I or Division II sports during the first year of college enrollment.
+The NCAA Initial-Eligibility Center is an organization that determines a student’s eligibility for athletics participation in Division I or Division II sports during the first year of college enrollment.

 Students who want to participate in college sports during their first year of enrollment in college must register with the NCAA after speaking with their current coach about the athletic opportunities available to them.

 The NCAA will determine the eligibility of all freshman and transfer prospective student-athletes for initial participation at an NCAA Division I or II member institution.
 In Division III, certification of an individual’s amateurism status is completed by each institution, not the NCAA.
 You do not need to register with the NCAA for Division III athletics.